djm/python-scrapyd-api/README.rst

 Quick Usage
 -----------

-Please refer to the full documentation_ for usage but to get you started:
+Please refer to the full documentation_ for more detailed usage but to get you started:

 .. code:: python